Work side-by-side with shark researchers to collect scientific data

 Frequently Asked Questions

-Twice a year, we run citizen scientist trips.
-We will notify everyone who filled out a contact form of upcoming and available trip dates.
+Occasionally, we run citizen scientist trips the public can join.
+We will notify everyone who filled out an interest form about upcoming available trip dates.
 From there, we fill trips on a first-come, first-served basis.

-At the time of filling trips, we will provide you with information on how to submit your donation to secure your spot on a shark tagging trip.
-We ask for a minimum donation of $300 per citizen scientist.
-Conducting research in the marine environment is expensive.
-Our non-profit laboratory funds its research exclusively through the generous support of its donors.
-In addition, donations help us to subsidize the cost of this experience for regional students who couldn’t otherwise afford to participate.
+At the time of filling trips, we will provide you with information on how to submit a donation to secure your spot on a shark tagging trip.
+Donations help us to subsidize the cost of shark tagging experiences for students who couldn’t otherwise afford to participate.

 Yes.
 The University of Miami is a Florida not-for-profit corporation and all donations are tax deductible as appropriate by law.
-You will be sent appropriate documentation.
+You will be sent necessary documentation for claiming your deduction.

-In the event of a severe weather cancellation, like very strong winds or lightning, we’ll work to get you on another trip.
-If for any reason you need to cancel on us we ask for advanced notice so we may offer your spot to another citizen scientist.
+In the event of a severe weather cancellation, like very strong winds or lightning, we’ll work to reschedule you for another trip.
+If for any reason you need to cancel, we ask for advanced notice so we may offer your spot to another citizen scientist.
 Unfortunately donations are non-refundable.

 The simple fact is that we sometimes don’t find any sharks – but this is rare.
 We typically catch several sharks per trip, and consider ourselves lucky when we do!
 While one of our research goals is to better understand the movements of shark species, we can’t always predict where they will be.
 Moreover, as you are probably aware by now, many shark species worldwide have experienced declines in their populations.
 In short, we’re studying animals with declining populations that move over great distances in a vast ocean.
 We hope you’re there with us when we collect important data from the sharks we do get to encounter!

-No. We conduct all of our research from the deck of a coast guard certified vessel.
+No. We conduct all of our research from the deck of a coast guard certified research vessel.